elasticio/elasticio.github.io/content/_components/batch/index.md

 ## Additional info

 1. Created objects in Maester would have default TTL, please contact support in case if you need value of this property.
-2. Please make sure that values of `Max time in ms before Batch is ready` are less than Maester default TTL, as you would never get your batch ready (object in Maester would be deleted before batch is ready)
+2. Please make sure that values of `Max time in ms before Batch is ready` are less than Maester default TTL, as you would never get your batch ready (object in Maester would be deleted before batch is ready).

 ## Known Limitations

 1. Component uses Maester microservice, so the component is affected by it's limitations.
 2. Emit rate logic is not implemented.
 3. The library does not guarantee a sequence of batch items.
+4. `Parallel Processing` doesn't affect on component performance.